inblockio/aqua-docs/content/en/docs/protocol/aqua-identity-protocol.md

 data of the user.
 This data should be stored in a place where only the account owner has access to.
-This can be achieved by having the data stored locally on a machine the account owner has, or by using cryptography which requires the accounts owner explicit interaction to decrypt it.
+This can be achieved by having the data stored locally on a machine the account owner has, or by using cryptography which requires the account's owner explicit interaction to decrypt it.
 The content should not be decrypted on the server, but within the web-browser or client-application to ensure that a potentially compromised service-provider can't leak the sensitive